digiltd/oh-rtd-test/rrd4j-Persistence.md

 ## Troubleshooting

 From time to time, you may find that if you change the item type of a persisted data, you may experience charting or other problems.
 To resolve this issue, remove the old <item_name>.rrd file in the `${openhab_home}/etc/rrd4j` folder.

+Restore of items after startup is take some time.
+Rules are already started in parallel.
+Especially in rules that are started via "System started" trigger, it may happen that the restore is not completed resulting in defined items.
+In these cases the use of restored items has to be delayed by a couple of seconds.
+This delay has to be determined experimentally.